Triobo/tfw/README.md

 **Kind**: instance method of <code>[dynamicTableClass](#tfw.dynamicTableClass)</code>
 **Todo**

-- [ ] Change drag&dropping so that it is clear where the dragged row will end
 - [ ] Add temporary class hasBeenChanged to edited cells.
 - [ ] Change checkbox value so that it's not sent back to server
 - [ ] Handle update of cell that is currently being edited